Navigation: Program use > Configuration > Serial port >

 "Receive flow control" stops a remote device from transmitting while the local receive buffer is too full.
 "Transmit flow control" stops the local device from transmitting while the remote receive buffer is too full.

-In this mode Serial Printer Logger doesn't send and receive any data, and only spies data exchange, made by other programs.
+In this mode, Serial Printer Logger doesn't send and receive any data, and only spies on data exchange, made by other programs.
+You should enable the "Spy mode" checkbox.

 Line errors can occur during data exchange and displayed in the main program window in the status bar.